 A student who is undecided as to a major field of study may, during the freshman year, explore several fields of knowledge without loss of credit if he/she plans his/her choices with an academic adviser.
-It is best if a major would be chosen no later than the end of the sophomore year.
+It is best for a major to be chosen no later than the end of the sophomore year.
 The selection of a minor (for Bachelor of Arts degree candidates) and appropriate electives must be made in consultation with and approved by the assigned academic adviser.

 Candidates are expected to be fully informed concerning degree requirements and are responsible for their fulfillment.
 Students shall have the option of meeting degree requirements as published in the bulletin at the time of initial registration or any bulletin published while in regular attendance.
 Those missing regular attendance for one full school year (except for Christian Service Volunteers) must meet the requirements of the current bulletin upon resuming attendance.

-Students who have submitted a formal application for a degree (Senior outline) to the Academic Records Office and do not graduate will be allowed only one year after the last date of enrollment to complete all degree requirements under the bulletin specified on the approved Senior outline; otherwise the current bulletin requirements must be met.
+Candidates for degree completion must submit a signed Application for Degree (Senior Outline) and a signed Graduation Contract to the Academic Records Office three quarters prior to the expected degree completion date.
+Students who have submitted a formal application for a degree (Senior Outline) to the Academic Records Office and do not graduate will be allowed only one year after the last date of enrollment to complete all degree requirements under the bulletin specified on the approved Senior outline; otherwise the current bulletin requirements must be met.

-Undergraduate students who marched, or were approved to march in the June Commencement but have not completed degree requirements, must register for GNRL 401.
+Undergraduate students who marched, or were approved to march in the June Commencement, but have not completed degree requirements, must register for GNRL 401.
 A fee will be charged each quarter, except summer, for up to two years after the proposed graduation date or until all requirements are met and the degree is posted.
 See Financial Bulletin.